 Teenage Mental Health And Wellbeing

-It is normal for teenagers to sometimes have moods swings, poor motivation and restlessness.
+It is normal for teenagers to sometimes have mood swings, poor motivation, and restlessness.
 These signs do not necessarily mean they are going through a mental downtime or health deterioration.
-Nevertheless, if these signs persist for a long time, it is recommended that you talk with your child and if need be, get professional help from a therapist.
+Therefore, if these signs persist for a long time, it is recommended that you talk with your child and if need be, get professional help from a therapist.

 As a man approaching 50. you will want to know that your kids are OK.
 There is support out there.